Dogs standing over other dogs will occur when dogs mingle and interact from time to time.

 What exactly is a dog who is standing over other dogs doing?
-Many dog owners describe it as a dog who places himself perpendicular to another dog in what is often referred to as a "T posture."
+Many dog owners describe it as a dog who intently places himself perpendicular to another dog in what is often referred to as a "T posture" or "perpendicular posture."

 Along with positioning himself perpendicularly at a 90 degree angle in respect to the other dog, the dog may also attempt to place a paw on the shoulder of the other dog, or perhaps rest his head or chin on the other dog (chin-over).

-You can sometimes see these fellows literally standing on tiptoe when they do this as if trying to seem taller and imposing.
+You can sometimes see these fellows literally standing on their tiptoes when they do this as if trying to seem taller and more imposing.
 Some dogs will stand over other dogs that are lying down with their neck arched over them.

 "The perpendicular or T posture is where one dog stands with his or her head or neck over another dog." ~Karen Overall, Manual of Clinical Behavioral Medicine for Dogs and Cats.

 "Standing over another dog who is lying down...
 This is a blatant way of saying "I am bigger, taller and in charge."
 Adult dogs often stand directly over puppies to make it clear that they are still controlling any interactions with them."~Stanley Coren, How To Speak Dog, Mastering the Art of Dog-Human Communication: